EmilMalmsten/my_fav_xyz/README.md

 1. This setup assumes that you already are familiar with PostgreSQL, and that you have it up and running with a database ready to use.

 2. Within the backend directory:

-   Read .env.example and set up the variables according to preference Rename .env.example to .env
+    Read .env.example and set up the variables according to preference

-    Run database migrations:
+    Rename .env.example to .env

     ```
     make migrateup
     ```

     ```
-    go build -o out && ./out
+    go build -o topxyz && ./topxyz
     ```

 3. Within the frontend directory:

-   Read .env.example and set up the variables according to preference Rename .env.example to .env
+    Read .env.example and set up the variables according to preference

+    Rename .env.example to .env

     ```
     npm install
     ```

     ```
     npm run dev
     ```